-Open the Aquatic Leadership Ladder pdf (40 kB) for an overview of the training required to become an instructor or lifeguard.
-Links are provided to take you directly to the online registration system for program details.
+Open the Aquatic Leadership Ladder (pdf) overview of the training required to become an instructor or lifeguard.

-The following are not prerequisites but are courses offered to help participants develop their leadership skills.
+The following courses are offered to help participants develop their leadership skills but are not prerequisites.

-Get ready for leadership courses Lifesaving Fitness (ages 13-16)!
-Focus on speed, endurance, and flexibility as you work towards achieving bronze, silver, and gold awards in a variety of skill items.
+Lifesaving Fitness (ages 13-16) focuses on speed, endurance, and flexibility as you work towards achieving bronze, silver, and gold awards in a variety of skill items.
 Includes 25-metre sprints, 200-metre timed swims, tows, and treading water with a 10-lb. brick.

-Pre Bronze Skill Session (ages 13+) is for swimmers who have completed either Bronze Star or Bronze Medallion, or are in Bronze Medallion and Bronze Cross and are looking for extra practice on their water skills.
+Pre Bronze Skill Session (ages 13+) is for swimmers who are looking for extra practice on their water skills.
 Focuses on timed swims, lifesaving kicks, rescue techniques, and spinal rollovers.
 Candidates work in pairs and on their own.
 Prerequisite: Bronze Star.

 If you have completed Bronze Cross and are waiting to take your National Lifeguard Service (NLS) certification, Pre N.L.S. (ages 14+) will reinforce the water rescue skills learned in Bronze Cross and introduce new skills that will be part of the NLS program.
 You'll work in pairs and on your own.
 Prerequisite: Bronze Cross.